Katha (storytelling format)

 Katha (or Kathya) is an Indian style of religious storytelling, performances of which are a ritual event in Hinduism.
-In Sikhism, the term refers to religious discourses focused on educating the congregation on the proper meaning of the teachings set-out in the Sikh scriptures and other texts to guide correct beliefs and practices.
 It often involves priest-narrators (kathavachak or vyas) who recite stories from Hindu religious texts, such as the Puranas, the Ramayana or Bhagavata Purana, followed by a commentary (Pravachan).
 Kathas sometimes take place in households, involving smaller stories related to the Vrat Katha genre.
 The didactic Satyanarayan and Ramayana kathas instill moral values by revealing the consequences of human action (karma).

 History

 Each region of India has developed its own style and tradition of storytelling in local languages.
 Epics and puranas, ancient stories of wisdom told in Sanskrit, are the story material common to most regions.
 Performances are given in temples and at weddings and other religious (or social) functions.
 The single performer should be versatile in exposition and able to interestingly narrate humorous anecdotes.
 The storyteller is seen as a teacher who is familiar with ancient texts in Sanskrit and other vernaculars and interprets the religious and mythological texts of the past to the present generation.

 South India has a long tradition of storytelling and religious discourse.
 Religious scholars, such as Oduvars, were knowledgeable in the scriptures used for discourse in temples and monasteries; in Tamil Nadu, this was known as Kathaprasangam.
 The 17th-century Arunachala Kavi, the 19th-century Gopalakrishna Bharathi, Maha Vaidyanatha Iyer and Ramalinga Swami, and the 20th-century Nellai Sundaramurty Oduvar, Kripananda Variar, and Pulavar Keeran were Kathaprasangam experts.

 Scholars such as Suki Sivam and Trichy Kalyanaraman perform in this style.
 The interpretation of a shloka depends on individual musical ability.
 Pravachan, Patakam, Upanyasam, Harikatha, Kalakshepa, Harikeerthan and Villupattu are interpretations and storytelling with a religious theme, in different styles.

 Wall paintings in temples and shrines across India also served the same purpose.
 The propagation of Hinduism and the creation of awareness in worshippers of the characters of the deities were aided by katha with imagery in temples.